-reach back to the start of the 19th century, we do witness quite a reversal of fortune in this period which seems to be corroborated by height developments as calculated by Baten, Stegl, and Van der Eng (2013).
+Source: Broadberry et al (2014), Malanima (2011), Van Zanden and Van Leeuwen (2012), reach back to the start of the 19th century, we do witness quite a reversal of fortune in this period which seems to be corroborated by height developments as calculated by Baten, Stegl, and Van der Eng (2013).
 The only country seemingly not conforming to this general trend is Japan that witnessed a slow growth until the 19th century and gradually speeding up afterwards.
 In this, Japan much more resembles Southern Europe, only later to catch up with Northwestern Europe.

 One way of looking at this is by trying to pinpoint what is driving this pattern.
 In china and India, it follows that the downward trend is mainly driven by a relative reduction in services in GDP.
 As we have seen, since labour productivity in services was considerably higher than in agriculture, this caused an economic decline.
 The reasons for this decline, however, are difficult to pinpoint.
 One often heard argument is the reduction in power of the state.
-Indeed, the ecline in the share of services between 1661 and 1685 was mainly caused by a reduction in government expenditure and house rent.
-Partly this was caused by the unifying war of the Qing government, followed by a policy of appeasing local government by freezing government income (and expenditure).
+Indeed, the decline in the share of services between 1661 and 1685 was mainly caused by a reduction in government expenditure and house rent.
+Partly this was caused by the unifying war of the Qing government, followed by a policy of appeasing local governments by freezing government income (and expenditure).
 Similar developments also occurred in Indonesia and India.
-In India, for example, the distintegration of the Mughal Empire proved a great force in reducing services. another arguments that have been brought forward as regards the disintegration in Asia concerns climatic shocks.
+In India, for example, the disintegration of the Mughal Empire proved a great force in reducing services.
+Another argument that has been brought forward as regards the disintegration in Asia concerns climatic shocks.
 Both government disintegration and climatic shocks caused agricultural output to decline and, hence, prices to rise causing increases in wages and, hence, a loss of competitiveness (e.g. Clingingsmith and Williamson 2008).
 The increase services and, hence, in per capita income in the mid-19th century China was, along with rising international and domestic trade, caused the increased absorption of people in urban areas.

-Unfortunately, we have at the moment no comparable data for Japan.
-However, for Holland and England we witness that initial growth was also accompanied by increases of services in GDP (e.g. Van Zanden and Van Leeuwen 2012; Broadberry, Campbelll and van Leeuwen 2013).
+Unfortunately, we have, at the moment, no comparable data for Japan.
+However, for Holland and England we witness that initial growth was accompanied by increases of services in GDP (e.g. Van Zanden and Van Leeuwen 2012; Broadberry, Campbelll and van Leeuwen 2013).
 Contrary to China, India and Indonesia, however, this increase was a persistent phenomenon.